 It’s not often that we, as transgender people, get a chance to learn our history from the people who were there.
 As language and terminology continue to expand and change across decades, it seems the only real conversations that manifest between older and younger generations of LGBTQ+ people are heated debates about identity politics.
 This generational divide often keeps us bring building bridges across time and connecting with the past, present, and future of our community.
 Trans and queer people are so often disconnected from our own history that we often don’t know anything about the elders who came before us.
 This is especially true for trans men or transmasculine people who have rarely been visible throughout history.

 That’s why we at FOLX sat down with Jamison Green and Jaden Fields to talk about gender, transitioning, visibility, and the intergenerational gap in our community.
-Jamison Green is a 73-year-old prominent transgender activist, author of groundbreaking book “Becoming a Visible Man,” and former president of WPATH (the World Professional Association for Transgender Health).
+Jamison Green is a 73-year-old prominent transgender activist, author of the groundbreaking book “Becoming a Visible Man,” and former president of WPATH (the World Professional Association for Transgender Health).
 Jaden Fields is a 31-year-old transgender queer community activist and poet, who is currently the co-director at Mirror Memoirs, a storytelling project for QTBIPOC survivors of childhood sexual assault.

 Jamison: My name is Jamison Green.
 I identify as a man of transsexual or transgender history, and I'm 73 years old.